jdx/mise/README.md

 Alternatively, you may be able to get tighter integration with a direnv extension and using the [`use_rtx`](#direnv) direnv function.

+## Project Roadmap

+Issues marked ["enhancements"](https://github.com/jdx/rtx/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) are the best way to read about ideas for future functionality.
+As far as general scope however, these are likely going to be focuses for 2024:

+* Tasks - this is the newest headline feature of rtx and needs to be refined, tested, and iterated on before it can come out of experimental
+* Documentation website - we've outgrown what is mostly a single README
+* Supply chain hardening - securing rtx is very important and this topic has had a lot of interest from the community.
+We plan to make several improvements on this front
+* Improved python development - better virtualenv integration, precompiled python binaries, and other areas are topics that frequently come up to improve
+* Improved plugin development - it's unclear what we'll do exactly but in general we want to make the experience of vending tools for asdf/rtx to be better and safer.

 ## FAQs